Front Desk Interview Questions

 Explanation: This is a follow-up to the previous question.
 As mentioned earlier, you can anticipate follow-up questions every time you give an answer.
 A follow-up question suggests the interviewer is specifically interested in this topic.
 This provides you the opportunity to expound on your skills or experience in this area to demonstrate your qualifications for the job.

 Example: “The most memorable time I went beyond the call of duty was probably the time I noticed a stuffed animal sitting in the lobby while I was at the front desk.
 It became apparent that it did not belong to anyone present.
 I reviewed the guest check-out log and realized there was a family that had just left who had a child.
 I contacted the parents and confirmed the toy belonged to their child.
 I then made arrangements to have it shipped to their residence.
 The parents were thrilled by my actions because the animal was one of the child’s favorite 'friends'.
 They wrote a letter to the hotel management which resulted in me getting a commendation for my actions.”

 Question: How do you collaborate with the maintenance and housekeeping staff to ensure the property’s rooms are ready for a guest’s arrival?

-Example: “When starting a shift on the front desk, the first thing I do is to look at the room availability list to get a clear understanding of what rooms are ready for guests who are checking in.
-I then assign rooms based on which have been prepared the longest, assuming that these are the readiest.
-If a guest reports that their room is either not clean or has some other issues, I immediately contact housekeeping or maintenance to resolve the issue.
-If I determine that the issue cannot be resolved in a reasonable amount of time, I move the guest to another room, and provide them with some compensation, such as a voucher for the onsite restaurant.”
+Example: “When starting a shift on the front desk, the first thing I do is look at the room availability list to get a clear understanding of what rooms are ready for guests who are checking in.
+I then assign rooms based on which ones have been prepared the longest, assuming that these are the readiest.
+If a guest reports that their room is either not clean or has some other issue, I immediately contact housekeeping or maintenance to resolve the issue.
+If I determine the issue cannot be resolved in a reasonable amount of time, I move the guest to another room and provide them with some compensation, such as a voucher for the on-site restaurant.”

 Question: Share an experience in which your attention to detail and thoroughness had an impact on a previous organization you worked for.